 The Headspace app spots a creative design, with colorful themes and characters giving a fun aspect to mindfulness.
 Navigation is simplified with only 3 tabs, Home, Discover and your personal stats.
 The meditation contents are properly arranged and accompanied by helpful descriptions.

 There are 3 types of guided meditation in Headspace; Minis, Packs, and Singles.
 The Minis are short mind exercises that range from 1-3 minutes to inject some mindfulness into your busy schedule.
-Packs are series of guided meditation tracks that focus on various areas of your life including health, happiness, and work.
+Packs are a series of guided meditation tracks that focus on various areas of your life including health, happiness, and work.

 The app also has one-off mindfulness sessions called Singles to make mindfulness a routine in your life.
 Headspace also has a special section that offers guided mindfulness for kids.
 You can select the age of your kids and the relevant mindfulness track will be displayed.

 Text and pure audio can be slightly dull to motivate a beginner to be mindful.
 Headspace’s creative team shines with brilliantly produced animation clips.
 The animations feature Headspace’s iconic cartoon characters and each clip delivers a specific message to the users.